IRC Skills Forecast

 There are transferable skills across a variety of sectors involved in the care of equines.
 It is recommended that existing qualifications and skills standards are reviewed and repackaged to enable a variety of job outcomes and reduce complexity in the VET system.
-To achieve this, a ‘job family’ is being proposed by the IRC to reflect the ‘equine care’ sector, which groups a range of current and emerging occupations, such as performance horse (equestrian events), allied health services (nutritionists, body workers, saddle/equipment fitting, dentistry), rescues centres and sanctuaries.
+To achieve this, a ‘job family’ is being proposed by the IRC to reflect the ‘equine care’ sector, which groups a range of current and emerging occupations, such as performance horse (equestrian events), rescue centres, sanctuaries, agistments, and allied health services (massage, body workers, saddle/equipment fitting, dentistry).
 Skills standards in these sectors would also be revised to meet industry expectations for practical skills in handling traditional and modern equine tools, horse safety, horse behaviour and horse welfare.

 Project 2: Pre-Requisite Barriers To Training

 The aim of this project is to remove barriers to training and to strengthen skills in horse safety, behaviour and welfare.
 Extensive industry consultation and feedback from the IRC-led Equine Industry Survey has suggested that pre-requisite units should be removed.
 More effective on-going learning could be achieved by embedding horse safety, behaviour and welfare skills in every practical unit of competency.
 This will negate the need for pre-requisite units and remove barriers to developing specialist skills and knowledge.
 It will also ensure the robustness and consistency of training, and will reflect the holistic approach to equine welfare that survey participants overwhelmingly demanded.